mdn/content/files/en-us/web/javascript/reference/errors/reduce_of_empty_array_with_no_initial_value/index.md

 ---
-title: 'TypeError: Reduce of empty array with no initial value'
+title: "TypeError: Reduce of empty array with no initial value"
 slug: Web/JavaScript/Reference/Errors/Reduce_of_empty_array_with_no_initial_value
 tags:
   - Error